Find Affordable College Courses

 Read More…

 With a ranking of #9, Texas Tech University Health Sciences Center did quite well on this year’s most popular schools for general biology students working on their master’s degree.
-Located in the large city of Lubbock, TTUHSC is a public school with a medium-sized student population.
+Located in the large city of Lubbock, TTUHSC is a public college with a medium-sized student population.

 Of the 16 students majoring in biology at TTUHSC, 81% are male and 19% are female.